JZK00/EEG-DIF/README.md

 ## Introduction
 Early Warning of Epileptic Seizures through Generative Diffusion Model-based Multi-channel EEG Signals Forecasting.

+Here, we provide a clean version of the EEG-DIF algorithm, allowing users to run the code on any EEG data to achieve future predictions for any time frame.
+This research is ongoing, and additional updates or code uploads will be made in the future.

 ## Installation
 This project is based on Pytorch.
 You can use the following command to install the Pytorch.